ERP or Spreadsheets? Why you should stop those outdated quick fixes.

 Spreadsheets can be useful for a quick snapshot of data.
-But you’re just collecting data, not analysing it.
+But you’re just collecting data, not analyzing it.
 In fact, businesses spend most of their time collecting and inputting data.

 Spreadsheets were designed for individuals, not for collaboration.
-This probably already happened to you once.
-You spend hours inputting new data into a spreadsheet and use that information to make a decision.
-Only to someone else to be doing the same.
+This probably already happened to you at least once: You spend hours inputting new data into a spreadsheet and use that information to make a decision, Only to have someone else doing the same.
 Now, the data doesn’t make sense and your recommendation was based on outdated information.

 Excel and other spreadsheet programs have risks.
 When managing large volumes of data, there isn’t a way to effectively audit and control data.

 Excel is usually the cause of big mistakes that wouldn’t happen with an ERP.
-It’s still used today by companies who would benefit more from an ERP.
+Unfortunately, Excel is still used today by companies who would benefit more from an ERP.

-Spreadsheet information is rarely accurate, can have errors and be outdated
+Stats like these prove spreadsheet information is rarely accurate, can have errors and be outdated.

 These mistakes lead to poor financial decision making, inaccurate data, and budget miscalculations.
-The JPMorgan “London Whale” trading scandal pointed a spreadsheet error to their $6 billion trading loss.The European Spreadsheet Risks Interest Group Groupwas created to avoid these kinds of mistakes.
+The JP Morgan “London Whale” trading scandal pointed at spreadsheet error for their $6 billion trading loss.The European Spreadsheet Risks Interest Group was created to avoid these kinds of mistakes.
 But, as you see, they still happen frequently.

-Another issue is that they’re isolated from the rest of the organisation .
-You have to create manually create sales orders from quotes in Excel.
+Another issue is that spreadsheets are isolated from the rest of the organisation.
+You have to manually create sales orders from quotes in Excel.
 To update your inventory, you have to manually update information every single time, sheet by sheet.

-Using Dropbox, you no longer have to worry about multiple versions of the same file.
-And have more control over who sees and edits those files.
+Using Dropbox, you no longer have to worry about multiple versions of the same file and you have more control over who sees and edits those files.
 But, with Dropbox, only one person at a time can edit a file.
-And Google Sheets don’t have the all the features offered by Excel or have library functions.
+And Google Sheets don’t have all the features offered by Excel or offer library functions.

 ERP systems are sophisticated and smart solutions.
-You can have analytics, optimised core processes, data management and a lot more.
-You can choose to have it as a software as a service (SaaS) or a cloud-based system, for example.
-They have a low monthly subscription and some are free.
+You can have analytics, optimized core processes, data management and a lot more.
+You can choose to have it as a software as a service (SaaS) or a cloud-based system.
+They have low monthly subscriptions and some are free.

 Odoo ERP system